CodeJugalbandi/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 ## CodeJugalbandi

 **BRAHMA** Lets tackle Concurrency by looking at this single-threaded Echo TCP-Server in Java.
 It waits for connections after creating a ```ServerSocket```.
-Once it accepts an incoming socket connection from a client, it goes into an infinite loop, serving that client, by echoing whatever the client sends, except for a ```QUIT``` message.
+Once it accepts an incoming socket connection from a client, it goes into an infinite loop, serving that client, by echoing whatever the client sends, except for a ```QUIT``` message - when it moves on to the next waiting client.

 ```java
 public class Server implements AutoCloseable {